1988 San Diego Chargers season: Week 16: vs. Kansas City Chiefs

 Gary Anderson set a club record for rushing yards in a single game, and San Diego closed out their season with a fourth win in six games.
 The Chiefs began the game on the front foot, taking the opening kickoff and going 80 yards for a touchdown in four plays, aided when Seale was flagged for a 40-yard pass interference penalty.
 Anderson carried on seven out of eight plays in the Chargers' reply, gaining 48 yards total and running through a massive hole off right guard for a 9-yard touchdown.
 Kansas City came right back with a 75-yard touchdown drive, but they would be shut out the rest of the way.
 San Diego scored on their next two possession through DeLine's 45-yard field goal and Malone's five-yard run, and led 17–13 at the break.

 Jamie Holland produced the game's final score by returning the second half kickoff 94 yards for a touchdown, sweeping right and coming very close to stepping out of bounds near midfield (the score stood up under replay review).
 After that, both kickers missed field goals, Steve DeBerg was intercepted by Roy Bennett, and Malone lost a fumble.
 After stopping the Chiefs on downs with 1:44 to play, the Chargers took over with Anderson standing on 198 rushing yards for the day.
 He had carries of 17 and 2 yards before Malone kneeled twice to end the season.

 Malone only attempted 10 passes all day, completing 6 for 91 yards.
 Anderson finished with 34 carries for 217 yards and a touchdown, setting a new club record.
 The attendance of 26,339 was the smallest for a Chargers home game since 1975.

 Standings

+Awards

+Only one Charger was named to the 1989 Pro Bowl, with Lee Williams a starter on the AFC squad; none were selected for the Associated Press All-Pro team.